zuplo/docs/docs/articles/zuplo-context.md

 - `invokeInboundPolicy` - this allows you to programmatically execute a policy in your policy library (e.g. one defined in `policies.json`).
-This is useful if you want to conditionally execute policies, for example if a query param 'foo' equals 'bar'.
-Here is an example of a
-  [custom policy](/docs/policies/custom-code-inbound.md) that would achieve
+This is useful if you want to conditionally execute policies, for example if a query parameter 'foo' equals 'bar'.
+Here is an example of a [custom policy](/docs/policies/custom-code-inbound.md) that would achieve
   this: